isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Rationale

-If names reflects type rather than functionality, it becomes hard to change the types used to provide that functionality.
+If names reflect types rather than functionality, it becomes hard to change the types used to provide that functionality.
 Also, if the type of a variable is changed, code using it will have to be modified.
 Minimize unintentional conversions.